DoyoungYim/DoyoungYim/README.md

 <br/>

 ## Projects
-- A Website showing apartment transaction information (Frontend, Backend)
+- A Website showing apartment transaction information (frontend, backend)
-- A website to promote indie performances and communicate with artists and fans (Backend)
+- A website to promote indie performances and communicate with artists and fans (backend)

 <br/>